Xavier577/vanilla-typescript-project-boilerplate/readMe.md

 ```

-This will install all the need dependencies in the package.json
+This will install all the  dependencies in the package.json

 Then: